Table of Contents

 All of the humming and buzzing will be gone, but so will other parts of your audio.
 As a result, your voice will be muffled and almost sound like you’re talking underwater.

-So, when you’re adjusting the sliders, do so sparingly.
-Pay careful attention to the Sensitivity setting as it tells the program how liberal to be when deciding what audio it should remove.
+So, when you adjust the sliders, do so sparingly.
+Pay careful attention to the Sensitivity setting, as it tells the program how liberal it should be when deciding what audio to remove.

 Use the “Undo” and “Redo” Buttons to Preview